developerdeepdives/2019-01-23/README.md

 #### NavLink

-This is a special version of the <Link> tag that will add styling attributes to the rendered element when it matches the current URL.
+This is a special version of the `<Link>` tag that will add styling attributes to the rendered element when it matches the current URL.

-By default, it will pass the `.active` class styling, by default, to an item in your navbar.
-So if you want a nav item to be highlighted when a user is on the component associated with it then use <NavLink> instead.
+By default, it will pass the `.active` class styling to an item in your navbar.
+So if you want a nav item to be highlighted when a user is on the component associated with it then use `<NavLink>` instead.

 ```
 <NavLink to="/Home" >